christytan/ords-apex-dbcs/exacs-QA/APEX.md

 - Load data into the database
 - Learn how to Load data into Oracle Database using the Application through the Python SDK.
 - Create an Application in APEX using the loaded data.
-- Demnstrate native JSON support in oracle database.
+- Demonstrate native JSON support in oracle database.

 **[Click here to run Lab 3](Creating_an_Apex_Application.md)**